seancuttlefish/microbit-lamp/README.md

 This script controls a string of Neopixels connected to Pin 1 on a BBC Microbit.
-Button A changes colour and Button B changes brightness (from off to full brightness).
+Button A changes colour (in 12 steps around the colour wheel) and Button B changes brightness (from off to full brightness in 5 steps).

-It also transmits and receives hue, saturation and luminosity values, allowing a second Microbit to be used as a controller for a lamp, or multiple lamps to synchronise with each other.
+It also transmits and receives hue, saturation and luminosity values, allowing a second Microbit to be used as a controller for a lamp, or multiple lamps to synchronise with one another.

 ## Edit this project ![Build status badge](https://github.com/seancuttlefish/microbit-lamp/workflows/MakeCode/badge.svg)